UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     We recommend including information about your library in the name, e.g.:

     1. Which version of R you're using.
     2. Which OS was used to create it.
-Puma's OS is Rocky Linux 9.
-Ocelote runs on CentOS 7.

     It's important to maintain a consistent version of R with your libraries since installing packages into one library with multiple versions of R will often cause trouble.
 Similarly, installing an R package on one operating system and using it on another will result in failures.